FelixHuangX/K-means_Cluster/README.md

 With error set as 0.01,the final result of k-means cluster like the picture below.
 ![image](https://github.com/FelixHuangX/K-means_Cluster/blob/master/cluster.JPG)

-To be honest,this result is not as good as the cluster result based on density.According to the link below,you can realize the item in detail. https://github.com/FelixHuangX/Clustering--based--density--peaks
+To be honest,this result is not as good as the cluster result based on density,because the sample space distribution is not convex.
+According to the link below,you can realize the item in detail. https://github.com/FelixHuangX/Clustering--based--density--peaks